MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 For more information about using this notation, see [Using cross reference](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html#using-cross-reference).

-When the UID contains the special characters \`, \# or \*, the UID value needs to be HTML encoded as `%60`, `%23` and `%2A` respectively.
+Some UIDs contain the special characters \`, \# or \*, the UID value needs to be HTML encoded as `%60`, `%23` and `%2A` respectively.
 You'll sometimes see parentheses encoded but it's not a requirement.

 Examples: